Company-Wide Emails: Sample Messages

 Election Dates and Deadlines to Register to Vote

-- This is an important year for our nation.
-The 2016 election cycle is already underway.
-We want to encourage all eligible Californians to register to vote and cast a ballot.
+- We want to encourage all eligible Californians to register to vote and cast a ballot.
 The California Secretary of State’s Office makes it easy to register online at RegisterToVote.ca.gov which is available in 10 languages.

 New to voting?
 Get started with 3 easy steps!